Kelly Clarkson Tells Hilarious Parenting Joke While Talking Kids With Christina Aguilera

 “I got really scared,” Christina said.
 “I’m like, ‘How do people do this?'”

 The “Fighter” singer shared her struggle to provide her kids with “routine and structure with bedtime,” noting that this is a real challenge when you’re on tour and constantly changing time zones.
-Luckily, she and Kelly Clarkson have both devised ways to get their kids to go to sleep.
+Luckily, she and Kelly have both devised ways to get their kids to go to sleep.

-According to Christina, she reads her children, 5-year-old daughter Summer Rain and 11-year-old son Max Liron, bedtime stories.
-Kelly revealed that her daughter, 5-year-old River Rose Blackstock, prefers for her mother to sing to her, but Christina has the opposite problem; instead of begging her mom to belt out a song, she begs her to stop singing.
+According to Christina, she reads her children — 5-year-old daughter Summer Rain and 11-year-old son Max Liron — bedtime stories.
+Kelly revealed that her daughter, 5-year-old River Rose Blackstock, prefers for her mother to sing to her, but Christina has the opposite problem.
+Instead of begging her mom to belt out a song, her daughter begs her to stop singing.

 “My daughter will be like, ‘Shhh!
 I’m trying to sleep,'” Christina said.